 Labor-saving tools.
 Electrical distributors have good reasons to carry tools that can save time and labor on the job.
 Contractors have an innate love for tools and are always interested in what’s new in this area.
 Tools are also an excellent product line to merchandise in the counter area because many customers buy them on impulse.

 Solid sales opportunities abound in the residential market if you stick to the basics of customer service and explore these hot product areas.

-Next month: Commercial Market 101
+Next issue: Commercial Market 101